 - Once the grill is heated, place the tenderloin on the grill and grill the first side for around 5 minutes (times vary per grill, you are looking for a nice crust to form like shown in the photo, but not too much charring!).

 - After 5 minutes, roll the tenderloin onto the the next side and grill for another 5 minutes.

 - You know the drill now, 5 minutes per side, until an instant thermometer reads around 150 degrees.

 - Allow the tenderloin to rest on a platter for about 10 minutes before you slice into it, we want those juices to redistribute.

-Pork tenderloin is an awesome, lean cut of pork.
+Grilled pork tenderloin is an awesome, lean cut of pork.
 If you don’t have time to marinade, no sweat, it will be delicious with some Kosher salt and black pepper.
 The key is to grill it properly, over high heat and turning often so you don’t dry it out.
 If you do have the time though, try it marinated, it’s well worth the wait!